Copper breaks 4 days of gains on Europe, China gloom

 "We seem to go from QE3-related euphoria to reality-related depression.
 It's obviously too quick, but we haven't yet seen any real fundamental follow through to support the rally that was prompted by QE3," said analyst David Wilson at Citigroup in London.

-Three-month copper on the London Metal Exchange shed 0.5 percent in official trading to $8,284.50 a metric tonne, after climbing more than 2 percent over the past four sessions.
+Three-month copper on the London Metal Exchange shed 0.4 percent to $8,293.25 a tonne by 1000 GMT, after climbing more than 2 percent over the past four sessions.

 Copper has gained 9 percent since the start of September and touched a 4-1/2 month peak of $8,422, fuelled by the third round of quantitative easing (QE) by the U.S. Federal Reserve, the promise of bond buying by the European Central Bank (ECB) and stimulus measures in Japan and China.